AmelianceSkyMusic/AmelianceSkyMusic/projects.md

 >
 >SPA that helps an individual in a team or group of developers achieve their goals
 >
 >The final task of the React course was performed by a team of 3 people.
-Due to the lack of electricity and discrepancies in the power schedule, communication was very poor, and we had less time than most teams
+Due to the lack of electricity and differences in the electricity supply schedule, communication was poor, and the time was less than for teams from outside Ukraine
 >
->**My contribution:** Team leader, organization of work and communication in the team.
+>**My contribution:** Team lead, organization of work and communication in the team.
 UX/UI design of the application.
-Setting up the project, installing packages.
-Create a guide on setting up the IDE, project management for the team with a description of everything in the project, which libraries are used and how we use them.
-Development of the app store.
-Customize MUI, MUI componoents, grid, add light dark dark themes.
-Layout: main page, signin, signup.
-Form validation
+Project setup, installation of packages.
+Creating an IDE setup and project management guide for the team describing everything in the project, what libraries are used, and how we use them.
+Development of the application state.
+Setting up MUI, MUI components, grid, adding light and dark themes.
+Layout: home page, login, registration.
+Validation of forms
 >
 >![ReactJS](https://img.shields.io/badge/-React-0D1117?style=for-the-badge&logo=React)
 ![TypeScript](https://img.shields.io/badge/-TypeScript-0D1117?style=for-the-badge&logo=TypeScript)